 - 1 teaspoon vanilla extract

-Make the Nutella filling: scoop heaped teaspoons of Nutella (or use a piping bag, fill with the Nutella, and pipe 1.5" blobs of Nutella) onto baking sheet lined with parchment paper.
+Prepare the Nutella filling: Scoop heaped teaspoons of Nutella (or use a piping bag filled with the Nutella, and pipe 1.5" circles of Nutella) onto baking sheet lined with parchment paper.
 I use 1 cup of Nutella to make about 22 portions (I like to make a bit more than I need just in case).
 Place baking sheet in the freezer and let it chill until solid, 30-60 minutes.

-- In a mixer bowl fitted with the paddle attachment, beat butter, granulated sugar, and powdered sugar on medium-low speed for 4 minutes.
+In a mixer bowl fitted with the paddle attachment, beat butter, granulated sugar, and powdered sugar on medium-low speed for 4 minutes.
 Add egg and vanilla extract and beat until combined.
 Add flour mixture and beat just until combined and a dough starts to form.
-If the dough is too soft to work with, chill it in the fridge for 30 minutes.
+Form the dough into a disc shape and chill for 30 minutes wrapped in plastic wrap.

-- Bake for 13-15 minutes.
-The cookies should stay bright so don’t be tempted to bake them longer.
+Bake for 13-15 minutes.
+The cookies should stay white so don’t be tempted to bake them longer.
 Allow cookies to cool on baking sheet for 5-10 minutes, then gently transfer to a wire rack to cool completely.

 Store cookies at room temperature in an airtight container for up to 3 days or in the refrigerator for up to 1 week.
 Cookies can be frozen for up to 2 months, then thawed at room temperature for 2 hours or in the fridge overnight before using.

 AleksApril 5, 2020 at 3:09 pm